Confirmed speakers include:

 - Working with students & staff to help them understand change

-The morning session will examine priorities for the new government & implementing The Higher Education & Research Act.
+The morning sessions will examine priorities for the new government in 2018 and how The Higher Education & Research Act will be implemented.

 The afternoon session will focus on how HEIs are responding to reforms.